making mosaics: my video on underplanting

 - Still hunger for more plants after watching the video?
 Here’s my slideshow of 51 top shade plants, with links to their full profiles and more design ideas.

-- All my shade-garden stories are here, in the archive.
-Remember that when making mosaics, you need more than onesies of each plant, so start dividing those clumps of good candidates you have to create some drifts, or make sure the plant orders you place are for serious multiples!
+- All my shade-garden stories are archived here.
+Remember that when making mosaics, you need more than onesies of each plant.
+Start dividing those clumps of good candidates you have to create some drifts, or make sure the plant orders you place are for serious multiples!

 more about ‘the backyard parables’